The Server Chose Violence

 We often talk about “clients” and “servers” in Hubris, and it’s worth noting

 that these are roles tasks play.
-A client is just a task using SEND, and a
+A client is just a task using SEND

 A task may be a server to some other tasks, and simultaneously a client to